jacobworrel/js-vs-elm/README.md

 # js-vs-elm
-Side-by-side mappings comparing JavaScript and Elm.
-For basic syntax, check out the [official Elm documentation](http://elm-lang.org/docs/from-javascript).
+Side-by-side mappings comparing JavaScript / Redux / React vs. Elm.
+This is intended to elaborate on the [official Elm documentation](http://elm-lang.org/docs/from-javascript) so make sure you check that out first if you haven't already.

 #### Packages / Modules